OpenHD/Documentation/general/OpenHD-vs-competition.md

 **WFB-NG**: Because of its complex and undynamic setup, and very outdated/slim wiki, configuration is a pain, the user needs to connect and change the system manually for most things.

 **Ruby FPV**: Because of its neglect of modern systems and inability to change to newer kernels or devices, there is no upgrade path for new hardware.
-Since the license is quite non-standard and parts are not documented and not open source and only one developer, features are slowly integrated and a lot is not possible to be changed without a complete redesign (render method, camera-implementation, etc.).
+Since the license is quite non-standard and parts are not documented and not open source and only one developer working on the project, features are slowly integrated and a lot is not possible to be changed without a complete redesign (render method, camera-implementation, etc.).

 **EZ-Wifibroadcast**: Because of its discontinuation 4 years ago, there is no real chance to get updates here.